Shellywell123/Skate-3_RPCS3_File_Manager/README.md

-#RPCS3-Skate3_File_Manager
+# RPCS3-Skate3_File_Manager

 Program being build as an extended version of my other repoistory RPCS3_Skate3_Custom_Parks_Swapper.
 Still under development.
-Written in python to automate swapping players,replays and custom park files in the RPCS£ emulator for skate 3.
-You should set the paths in the python file to be relative to your own machine and used the Repo_Template as a Template for how you organise your files outside of RPCS3.\
+Written in python to automate swapping players, replays and custom park files in the RPCS3 emulator for skate 3.
+You should set the paths in the python file to be relative to your own machine and used the Repo_Template as a Template for how you organise your files outside of RPCS3.I will eventually write '.md' files to explain the setup in more detail.\
 \
 My understading thus far is, that the dir paths in RPCS3 are for:\
-\

  - ...BLES00760-ALIAS_SKATER/ for your player account
  - ...BLES00760-REPLY_SKATER/ for replays
  - ...BLES00760-SPARK_SKATER/ for custom parks